TechShroom/TechShroom.github.io/_posts/2014-11-12-picoctf-writeup-revenge.markdown

 ---
 layout: post
-title: [PicoCTF 2014/Writeup] Revenge of the Bleichenbacher
+title: PicoCTF 2014/Writeup: Revenge of the Bleichenbacher
 ---
 This was a crypto challenge for 170 points.
 In order to get the flag, you need to forge a RSA signature for your command.